Sesame Street's parodies almost always have original melodies, as PBS shows do not have the budget to license song rights.

 You could easily make a Drinking Game out of this while watching a few hours of HGTV.
 "Hey, that sounds almost like "All Star" by Smash Mouth!
 And this sounds almost like that song from Zoolander!"

-There's a Hong Kong period drama that utilises a piece of background music that's really a suspiciously similar instrumental of "I Dreamed a Dream", no doubt banking on Susan Boyle's popularity.
+A Hong Kong period drama has a piece of background music that's really a suspiciously similar instrumental of [[heatre/Les Misérables "I Dreamed a Dream"]].

 In one episode of That's So Raven, Raven knocked over a lamp while compulsively dancing to "HER JAM!", which sounded suspiciously like the understandably danceable song "Crazy In Love" by Beyonce.